You are not required to schedule an appointment for a knowledge test. The tests are conducted on a walk-in basis.

 - New drivers getting their first driver license/instruction permit (temps)

-- New Wisconsin residents with a license from certain countries
+- New Wisconsin residents with a license from

 - Drivers with a license expired more than eight years (both in state or out of state)